dialogic-godot/documentation/documentation/classes/class_dialogicevent.md

-if this uses the short-code format, return the shortcode
+If this uses the short-code format, return the shortcode.

 ---